 Cuyahoga County is entirely within the Lake Erie Basin, meaning that all rivers, streams, headwaters, ground water, and storm water drains into Lake Erie.

 This complex network of open water features—lakes, ponds, rivers, and streams—have not only shaped the landscape of Cuyahoga County but provide a diverse living system for terrestrial and aquatic life.
 Water features supply most of this region’s population with water and provide many “ecosystem services”—benefits that improve human health, economy, and experience.
 Water Feature Corridors are the riparian zones alongside rivers, streams, and wetlands that should separate the water features from the surrounding landscape.
 Protecting these water features and corridors is not only extremely important to the rich geographical history and biologic integrity of the Lake Erie Basin ecosystem, but also to human health and prosperity throughout the region.

 Cuyahoga County is served by four major water features – the three major river valleys of the Rocky, Cuyahoga and Chagrin Rivers, and the lakeshore of Lake Erie.
 Tributaries to these rivers typically reach from upland headwaters, down through a variety of dense urban land uses, and ultimately to Lake Erie.
 The harmful algal blooms found in recent years in various areas of Lake Erie are testament to the connection between upland land uses and the health of Lake Erie

 Importance and Value

-- Rivers and streams in their natural state reduce flooding by dissipating sudden influxes of water from large storm events and snow melt, provide diverse habitat for aquatic and terrestrial life, and ensure water quality remains high.
+- Rivers and streams in their natural state reduce flooding by dissipating sudden influxes of water from large storm events and snow melt, provide diverse habitat for aquatic and terrestrial life, and ensure that water quality remains high.

-- Unaltered or daylighted stream corridors have better water quality due to cooler temperatures, better oxygenation, and better ability to capture of pollutants and sediments from the surrounding land.
+- Unaltered or daylighted stream corridors have better water quality due to cooler temperatures, better oxygenation, and better ability to capture pollutants and sediments from the surrounding land.

-- Unaltered stream corridors with wooded buffers, intact floodplain and riparian zones are better equipped to handle sediment transport and deposition resulting from erosion.
+- Unaltered stream corridors with woodland buffers, intact floodplain and riparian zones are better equipped to handle sediment transport and deposition resulting from erosion.